Pieter-Deconinck/VIC/Notes/VIC SSL.md

 # Extra extra

-create /etc/logstash/certs and copy the http_ca.crt file from elasticsearch and link it correctly in beats, then turn off filebeat and metricbeat (disable) and reboot. then turn on filebeat and metricbeat
+create /etc/logstash/certs and copy the http_ca.crt file from elasticsearch and link it correctly in beats, also maybe sudo chmod 666 it then turn off filebeat and metricbeat (disable) and reboot. then turn on filebeat and metricbeat

 Metricbeat seems able to connect but filebeat doesnt